Kerry to take tough approach in China over South China Sea

 “Ultimately no matter how much sand China piles on top of a submerged reef or shoal ... it is not enhancing its territorial claim.
 You can’t build sovereignty," he said.

+"He (Kerry) will leave his Chinese interlocutors in absolutely no doubt that the United States remains committed to maintaining freedom of navigation and to exercise our legitimate rights as pertaining to over flight and movement on the high seas."

-He said Kerry would "reinforce ... the very negative consequences to China's image and China's relationship with its neighbours on regional stability and potentially on the U.S.- China relationship from their large-scale reclamation efforts and the behaviour generally in the South China Sea."
+He said Kerry would "reinforce ... the very negative consequences to China's image and China’s relationship with its neighbors on regional stability and potentially on the U.S.- China relationship from their large-scale reclamation efforts and the behavior generally in the South China Sea."

 Beijing claims sovereignty over most of the South China Sea, through which $5 trillion in ship-borne trade passes every year.
 The Philippines, Vietnam, Malaysia, Taiwan and Brunei have overlapping claims.